VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/Rules/README.md

 ## These are the rules of future engineering category (2025) we were required to follow during these trials.
-### They are imported above for purposes of easier replication and deeper understanding of our mission, additionally they can be found on the (WRO website)[https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf].
+### They are imported above for purposes of easier replication and deeper understanding of our mission, additionally they can be found on the [WRO website](https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf).